-In October 1998, my American friend John Burke and I fly from New York to Guatemala City, where we meet with two friends from Denmark, Søren Lauridsen and Geoff Groom.
-Guatemala City is not a particularly interesting place, so we hurry on to the former capital of the country, the gorgeous old Spanish colonial town of Antigua, with cobbled streets, pastel-colored houses, arches across the streets, and a huge number of spectacular churches.
+As Guatemala City is not a particularly interesting place, we hurry on to the former capital of the country, the gorgeous old Spanish colonial town of Antigua, with cobbled streets, pastel-colored houses, arches across the streets, and a huge number of spectacular churches.

-Ruins of ancient Mayan cities are dotted all over southern Mexico, Guatemala, Belize, and Honduras, the most famous being Chichen Itza in Mexico, Tikal in northern Guatemala, Caracol in Belize, and Copàn in Honduras.
+Ruins of ancient Mayan cities are dotted all over southern Mexico, Guatemala, Belize, and Honduras.
+The most famous are Chichen Itza in Mexico, Tikal in northern Guatemala, Caracol in Belize, and Copàn in Honduras.

 Not far from the lake is the town of Solola, in which an interesting and colourful market takes place every Tuesday and Friday.

-Unfortunately, our visit coincides with an unusually powerful hurricane, Mitch, which ravages Central America between October 29 and November 3, dumping extreme amounts of rain.
+Unfortunately, our visit coincides with an unusually powerful hurricane, named Mitch, which ravages Central America between October 29 and November 3, dumping extreme amounts of rain.
 (Unofficial reports later said about 1,900 mm.)
-This means that the horse race becomes a rather muddy affair, but numerous spectators are watching it anyway.

 When the ruins of Tikal were re-discovered in the 1850s, they were overgrown by thick rainforest, but most ruins have now been cleared of vegetation.
-Today the ruins, and a large tract of jungle around them, have been declared a national park.
-The jungle here is host to an incredible wealth of plants and animals, among them the jaguar (Panthera onca), which was a fertility symbol of the Mayans.
+Today these ruins, and a large tract of jungle around them, have been declared a national park.
+This jungle is host to an incredible wealth of plants and animals, including the jaguar (Panthera onca), which was a fertility symbol of the Mayans.

 As electromagnetic energies are strongest just before dawn, John, Geoff and I set out with a local guide, Luiz, at 3:30 in the morning.
 In the dark tropical night, the dense rainforest is looming over us.
 Decaying vegetation emits a distinct smell, mixed with the fragrance from flowers and herbs.
 Insects call incessantly, and a coughing roar announces that a jaguar is on the prowl.